GLORIAM DEO • Honor and Praise to the Maker of All Things

 As the big plane lifts off the runway, everybody on board cheers.
 The flight is long, and thoughtful.
 We land in Hawaii.
 The next day, passengers take other flights, each to their own individual destinations.

 She serves liver and onions.
-I hate liver, but I am sincerely grateful for her kindness.
+I hate liver, oh God help me, but I am sincerely grateful for her kindness.
+She wants to know all about Vietnam and the Vietnamese people.
+With grace and cheerful conversation, I answer all her questions.

 She asks me what I intend to do with my life, now that I am back in the USA.
 I speak of returning home, enrolling in graduate school, becoming ordinary and normal again.